A Hijabi's Guide To Nailing An Interview

 Now, onto nailing the interview itself!
 Acing it is almost formulaic.
 Just remember the five R’s: Research, Rehearse, Revise, Refresh – and then, Rock it.

 Read up on the company on LinkedIn, Wikipedia, watch videos on Youtube, and read through its own website.
 Take copious notes, and as you do, relate how your past experiences and skills augment the role you’re applying for there.
-Come up with an interesting list of questions to ask at the end to show how invested and engaged you are with the company, and make them as specific as you can to the company – interviewers can sniff out the most formulaic ones instantly.
-Muse has excellent examples of top interview questions and how to answer them appropriately.
-At the same token, make a list of good questions to ask after the interview is over, as well.
+Come up with an interesting list of questions to ask at the end to show how invested and engaged you are with the company, and make them as specific as you can to the company, because interviewers can usually sniff out the most generic ones instantly.
+The Muse has excellent examples of top interview questions and how to answer them appropriately.
 It’s fine to take a notebook along with you and jot down notes during the interview.
 At the end of it, you can quickly scan through them as you formulate questions about the company and role.